SkoolNotes/Taproot/2021BIO201/KBhBIO101GeneticVariation.md

 Hence, this random combination of cells then create more variation in how the genetic material of the grandparents are distributed amoungst the daughter cells.

 ## Also, Mutations
 Cells could also just decide to mutate their DNAs.
+Which is rather random but does introduce genetic variation.
+So [[KBhBIO101Mutations]]